Tyrn/wei/the-insider-en.typ

 right, they  will  crucify you tomorrow, brat.
 At first they  will  crucify Aldon and then you."
      "What happened tomorrow?"
-     "They brought Aldon and me out and Khanalai said, `If you let me pardon you, I will let Aldon go.'
+     "They brought Aldon and me out and Khanalai said, 'If you let me pardon you, I will let Aldon go.'
 I spit in his face."
      Ashidan paused.
 He  face paled completely  and Bemish suddenly imagined how cute a boy he had been at "almost fifteen."
-     "Khanalai rocked on his  feet for a  while and then said,  `You are too beautiful a boy to die.'
+     "Khanalai rocked on his  feet for a  while and then said,  'You are too beautiful a boy to die.'
 They  crucified Aldon and quarreled for a while and then took me away."
      "And what happened to Dried Date?"